 For a bit of added whimsy, consider giving your cabin retreat a secret getaway of its own.
 A tree house near a cabin provides a fun play space for kids of all ages.
 And is a chance to pass on your hard-won DIY cabin skills to the next generation.

 And whether you choose to make a simple platform or a full-on tiny house, you’ll be creating a place of fun and freedom in the branches of tree.

 A bench can be pre-assembled or be built in sections, ready to be secured on-site.
-And the bench featured here is portable and can be easily relocated, but if you want a more solid, permanent solution, check out these plans for a campfire bench.
+And the bench featured here is portable and can be easily relocated.
+If you want a more solid, permanent solution, check out these plans for a campfire bench.

-Regardless of which category your cabin falls into, you and your cabin-mates will be more likely to use an outdoor shower if there’s a measure of privacy.
-And a shower enclosure is a quick DIY cabin project that will add a bit of luxury to your stay, and help keep sand out of your sheets.
+Regardless of which category your cabin falls, you and your cabin-mates will be more likely to use an outdoor shower if there’s a measure of privacy.
+And a shower enclosure is a quick DIY cabin project that will add a bit of luxury to your stay and help keep sand out of your sheets.